Bharathkumar1522/market-analysis-api/README.md

-# Trade Opportunities API 📊
+# Market Analysis API 📊

 ## 📖 Project Overview
 This project is a high-performance **FastAPI service** designed to analyze market data and generate trade opportunity insights for specific sectors in India.
 It leverages **Google's Gemini AI** for intelligent market analysis and **DuckDuckGo** for real-time data collection, providing structured reports in Markdown format.